 - 1 million workers call in sick to work every day due to stress

 Is there anything we can do to be healthier at work?
-Yes, hit the gym before or after work, sit back in your chair and keep your hands clean with sanitisers to avoid catching germs.
+Yes, hit the gym before or after work, sit back in your chair, and clean your hands with sanitizers to avoid catching germs.